dtewinkel/Twia.AzureFunction.SimpleInjector/README.md

 ### Access to the IWebJobsBuilder builder

-To get access to the `IWebJobsBuilder builder`, to configure the function before SimpleInjector is congfigured, the following steps can be taken:
+To get access to the `IWebJobsBuilder builder`, to configure the function before SimpleInjector is configured, the following steps can be taken:

 Extend the startup class with `IConfigureFunction`:
 ```csharp